Dekadisk/dekadisk.github.io/_posts/2023-05-21-mapping-world-design.markdown

 [<img width="80%" style="display:block; margin-left:auto; margin-right:auto" src="https://dekadisk.gitlab.io/assets/Renfocement.gif">](https://dekadisk.gitlab.io/assets/Renfocement.gif)

 After a few shots, more enemies are spawned in two areas of the map - depending on the location of the player.
 Indeed, shooting at enemies while in area B will make enemies appear from behind the locked door.
-Otherwise, the appear in front of a door in area C.
+Otherwise, the appear in front of a door in area C - meaning that a player rushing through the main gates will first have to fight a wave of enemies.

 ### Conclusion

 Of course, this map is far from finished, as no asset is finished - but that's the point of the blocking phase!
 However, with a bit more time, I would probably make this map a night-time level ; this would require the guard to have torchlights, which would make them more visible, aiding players in comprehending the enemies' field of vision through the illumination cones.
-Moreover, I would expand the overall size of the map slightly.
+Moreover, I would expand the overall size of the map slightly, adding one or two escape roads that would replace the locked door in the villain's house.

 ## Using LUA to create games